BludGeonT/EthosFederationList/README.md

 # EthosFederationList

-EthoseFederation is a method for Ethos Agents to with with a Telegram bot named Rose (@missrosebot) and the Federation Management module that it provides.

-### EthosFederationList Described and Envisioned
+## EthosFederationList Overview
+EthosFederation is a supplemental tool which is part of the Telegram module on Ethostools.ai, to provide a web interface for users to work with and manage a Telegram Rose Federation Ban List.
+There should be main components on the screen.
+A visualizer for the data inside of a database that neatly displays the contents of a Telegram Federation list of banned users which was imported into it.
+There should be a section to monitor the Federation Logging channel which is resizesable.
+There are other tasks, which are detailed below, that should be arranged on the screen for the user to be able to see and use.

+This is meant to be a self contained module that works with managing a Federation Ban List but the data in the databases can be queried and used for forensics by other parts of the ethostools.ai suite.

-# Prerequisite Information Needed
+## Prerequisite Information Needed
 This project will require some information before it can be started and become functional.
 This information, upon the first run of the application, will prompt the user for the following (notice the labels in parens at the end of each item so that I can reference them later in this doc) and should be stored in a long term database:
 - Channel ID For The Federation Logging (logging)
 - Channel ID For Issuing Authorized Federation Bot Commands (auth)